K-Decompositions and 3d Gauge Theories: Introduction

-It was proved in \cite{FG-Teich} that the symplectic form on the moduli space ${\cal X}^{\rm un}_K(\CC)$ of unipotent flat connections on a\ 2d surface $\CC$ can be upgraded to its motivic avatar, a class ${\cal W}$ in $K_2$ of ${\cal X}^{\rm un}_K(\CC)$.
-The symplectic form is recovered as $d\log \wedge d\log({\cal W})$.
-A much wider class of examples is provided by cluster ${\cal A}$-varieties in \cite{FG-cluster}.
+It was proved in \cite{FG-Teich} that the symplectic form on the moduli space ${\cal X}^{\rm un}_K(\CC)$ of unipotent flat connections on a 2d surface $\CC$ can be upgraded to its motivic avatar, a class ${\cal W}$ in $\mathrm{K}_2$ of ${\cal X}^{\rm un}_K(\CC)$.
+The symplectic form is recovered as $d\log({\cal W})$.
+From our current perspective, the construction of \cite{FG-Teich} applies directly to the big boundaries of admissible 3-manifolds, and we explain the simple generalization to small boundaries in Sections \ref{sec:K2lift}.
+(An even wider class of examples is provided by cluster ${\cal A}$-varieties in \cite{FG-cluster}.)
 This motivates the following definition.

-\bd Let ${X}$ be a complex variety with a class ${\cal W}$ in $K_2(\C(X))$ such that $d\log \wedge d\log({\cal W})$ is a symplectic form at the generic part of $X$.
-A subvariety ${L} \subset X$ is called a $K_2$-Lagrangian subvariety if ${\cal W}$ restricts to zero in $K_2(\C(L))$, and $2\,{\rm dim}\,L = {\rm dim}\,X$. \ed
+\bd Let ${X}$ be a complex variety with a class ${\cal W}$ in $\mathrm{K}_2(\C(X))$ such that $d\log({\cal W})$ is a symplectic form at the generic part of $X$.
+A subvariety ${L} \subset X$ is called a $\mathrm{K}_2$-Lagrangian subvariety if ${\cal W}$ restricts to zero in $\mathrm{K}_2(\C(L))$, and $2\,{\rm dim}\,L = {\rm dim}\,X$. \ed